 Urban Social Issues Study (USIS)

-- Through a survey that is administered on a quarterly basis, we are measuring the observations and experiences of business owners/managers whose businesses are in the downtown area, over a period of two years.
+- Through a survey that is administered on a quarterly basis, we are measuring the observations and experiences of people who live and/or work in the central area of the city.

-Specific concerns often voiced by those who work or live in downtown and other central areas include:
+Specific concerns often voiced by those who work or live in central neighbourhoods include: